 Pericyclic Chemistry and Reactive Intermediates

-In this module you will use of frontier molecular orbital analysis to explain and predict stereochemical and regiochemical outcomes of pericyclic reactions You will also learn about the generation and use of reactive intermediates in synthesis such as radicals, carbenes and nitrenes.
-You will spend two hours in lectures per week in this module and will attend tutorials every three weeks.
+In this module you will use of frontier molecular orbital analysis to explain and predict stereochemical and regiochemical outcomes of pericyclic reactions.
+You will also learn about the generation and use of reactive intermediates in synthesis such as radicals, carbenes and nitrenes.
+You'll attend two lectures per week in this module and attend a tutorial every three weeks.

 Solids, Interfaces and Surfaces

 You’ll study the relationships between structure and properties of solids, and develop electronic structure theories that account for a wide range of properties of solids.
 You’ll learn about semi-conductors, photoconductivity, LEDs and solar cells and attend around two lectures per week in this module.

 This module explores modern approaches to drug discovery and will involve discussions on how chemical structure influences the molecular properties, biological activity, and toxicity of drugs.
 Many examples from case histories of successful medicines will be used to illustrate the underlying chemical principles.

 In this module, you’ll spend around eight hours per week on placement in a school, teaching in a classroom.
 You will attend training sessions and you’ll keep a journal, provide a lesson pack and give a presentation on your experiences being a classroom assistant.
 These will form the basis for assessment in this module.

 In this module you’ll develop an understanding of the basic principles of protein expression, mutagenesis and purification.
 Areas you’ll consider include: yeast two and three hybrid technology; microarrays; protein NMR; and protein X-ray crystallography.
 You’ll attend two lectures per week for this module.